 The researchers discovered that there is a clear link between how regularly a person cleans their teeth and dementia.

-This is because bacteria that causes gum disease can reach the brain and destroy neurons, damaging nerve cells and triggering possible memory loss.
+This is because bacteria that cause gum disease can reach the brain and destroy neurons, damaging nerve cells and triggering possible memory loss.

 The link between dementia and other bacteria and viruses has already been identified in previous studies.